bigfantech-cloud/terraform-aws-codepipeline-cicd/README.md

   }
 ]

 - codebuild_inside_vpc:             Enable CodeBuild inside VPC, true or false.
-Default = false.
+Default = false

 - codebuild_cloudwatch_logs:        Enable CloudWathach log for CodeBuild, true or false.
-Default = true.
+Default = true

 - codebuild_s3_logs:                Save CodeBuild logs in S3 bucket.
 Defaul = false"

 - cb_log_bucket_force_destroy:
-    Delete all objects from CodeBuild log bucket so that the bucket can be destroyed without error. `true` or `false`.
-    Default = false.
+    Delete all objects from CodeBuild log bucket so that the bucket can be destroyed without error. `true` or `false` Default = false.

 - cp_artifact_bucket_force_destroy:
-    Delete all objects from CodePipeline Artifact bucket so that the bucket can be destroyed without error.`true` or `false`.
-    Default = false.
+    Delete all objects from CodePipeline Artifact bucket so that the bucket can be destroyed without error.`true` or `false` Default = false.

-- additional_codebuild_iam_permisssions:    List of additional permissions to attach to CodeBuild IAM policy.
+- additional_codebuild_iam_permisssions:    List of additional permissions to attach to CodeBuild IAM policy
                                             ex: ["ecs:*", "cloudwatch:*"]

-- additional_codepipeline_iam_permisssions: List of additional permissions to attach to CodePipeline IAM policy.
+- additional_codepipeline_iam_permisssions: List of additional permissions to attach to CodePipeline IAM policy
                                             ex: ["ecs:*", "cloudwatch:*"]

-- detect_changes:
+- auto_detect_vcs_changes:
-    Whether to detect changes automatically when code is merged in branch.
-Valid values "true" or "false".
-Default = "true".
+    Whether to detect changes automatically when there is change in VCS branch.
+Default = "true"
 ```

 ## Major resources created: